magikitty/treasure-hunter/classDesign.md

     - std::vector<GameObject> gems;
     - std::vector<GameObject> monsters;
     - std::vector<GameObject> magicApples;
+    - Monster monster;
+    - Gem gem;
+    - MagicApple magicApple;
 - Member functions
-    - `Level()` default constructor
+    - Level()
     - Getters and setters for member variables
     - `void setMovementCost()` does not have any parameters because it sets the movement cost to equal the number of the current level
-    - Functions for adding a given number of monsters or gems to the appropriate vector.
-E.g. `void addGemsToVector (Gem gem, int numToAdd)` adds the specified number of Gem objects to the gems vector.
+    - void addMonstersToVector(int numToAdd)
+    - void addGemsToVector(int numToAdd);
+    - void addMagicApplesToVector(int numToAdd);
 - Description: The Level class represents a single level in the game.
 This class is responsible for setting movement costs, the level's map size and controls the gems, monsters and magic apples for the current level.
 The Level class is mainly used by the LevelManager to create new levels.
+It also uses the GameObject child classes.

 ### Map